 The majestic Norwegian mountains can be treacherous – and they steal human lives every year.
 Study the Norwegian mountain code – and be prepared for your next journey.

 Oslo is the capital city of Norway.
 It was founded in AD 1048 by the Viking king Harald Hardråde.
-Historically, the city was also known as Christiania or Kristiania.
+Historically, the city is also known as Christiania or Kristiania.

 Queen Maud of Norway was born in London in 1869, as Princess Maud of Wales.
 Her grandmother was none other than the formidable Queen Victoria.

 In this article you will find an introduction to Norway’s 15 main historical eras – from the ice age to our modern day.